UpdateCommand/update/README.md

-# Update command scripts
+# Update command

 Want to update your computer software?
-The update command is for you.
+The update command can help you.

 When you run `update` the command will run many software updates and upgrades.